GrantS2S/website/content/integrations/test/b2b.md

 ---
-title: "B2B Trade Store For Sap Business One"
+title: "SAP Business One B2B Trade Store Integration"
 seoTitle: "B2B Shopping Cart For Sap Business One"
-seoDescription: "A SAP Business One B2B trade store integration will help your business run better.
-Let Stock2Shop work with you to set up the ideal workflow to suit your business.
-We'll integrate SAP Business One and your B2B trade store to simplify order, streamline your workflow and more."
+seoDescription: "Integrate SAP Business One Stock2Shop's B2B Trade Store, and you'll be able to streamline your workflow, simplify the ordering process and save time - and money.
+Find out more about how a SAP Business One and Stock2Shop's B2B Trade Store Integration can help your business."
+lead: "Your ERP software contains vital product data such as pricing and stock levels, as well as customer data such as payment terms and credit limit.
+Present this information to your wholesale customers with our B2B Trade Store, enabling them to place orders directly into their account with just a few clicks."
-type: "source-b2b"
+type: "source-channel-test"
 source: "test"
-channel: "b2b"
+channel: "b2b trade store"
+image: "/images/sap-shopify.png"
+imageAlt: shopify logo
 tags: []
 ---